Blocks

 2. ViewComponents (Logic-Driven Rendering)

 If a block requires data from an external API, custom business logic, or complex processing before rendering, a ViewComponent is the correct approach.
+The component class inherits from BlockComponent<T> and overrides InvokeComponent to build a view model before handing off to the view.

 Preview and Templates